-Yes, you can make the pasta bake up to 3 days ahead.
+Prepare the pasta bake up to 3 days ahead.
 Make it up to adding the breadcrumbs, cool completely then cover and put in the fridge for up to 3 days.
 Add the breadcrumbs at the last minutes just before cooking as they will go soggy otherwise, and you want them to be crispy!
-Chilled cauliflower mac n cheese may take slightly longer to heat through.
+The chilled cauliflower mac n cheese will take slightly longer to heat through.

 You can also make the sauce ahead, cool it thoroughly and then freeze it.
 Then defrost, heat over a low heat whisking well as it may separate but a quick whisk with a balloon whisk will bring it together.
 Then stir in cooked pasta, cauliflower and ham and bake.